SamruddhiNadgouda/ChatConnect/README.md

 ##### Putty (as a client):
   - Putty, a popular SSH and Telnet client, to connect to chatconnect server.
   - Putty connects to the server, acting as a client, and allows to send messages to each connected client.
-  - To quit the server, type \quit in any connected client's terminal.
+  - To quit the server, type \exit in any connected client's terminal.